Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Method

 \subsection{Obtaining Growth Rate over Time}

-One objective of employing LCSMs is to obtain the growth rate over time, including the mean values and individual scores.
-In this section, we describe how to calculate these values for LCSMs specified in the framework of individual measurement occasions.
-The mean values of the growth rate can be calculated from the mean values of rate-related growth factors (i.e., $\boldsymbol{\eta}_{ri}$) and the corresponding factor loadings (i.e., $\boldsymbol{\Lambda}_{ri}$), that is

-where $\boldsymbol{\mu}_{\boldsymbol{\eta}_{r}}$ is a $3\times1$ vector of the mean values of rate-related growth factors (i.e., the last three elements of $\boldsymbol{\mu}_{\boldsymbol{\eta}_g}$ defined in Equation \ref{eq:LCSM_JB2}), and $\boldsymbol{\Lambda}_{ri}$ is the corresponding factor loadings of the $i^{th}$ individual defined in Equation \ref{eq:loading_c}.
-Note that the mean values of the growth rate are individual-specific in the framework of individual measurement occasions since all of these individual-specific values are on the same \textit{growth rate-time} curve but correspond to individually-varying time points.
+One objective of employing LCSMs is to obtain the rate-of-change over time, including the mean values and individual scores.
+This section describes how to calculate these values of the LCSM specified in the framework of individual measurement occasions.
+The mean values of the growth rate can be calculated from the mean values of the growth factors that define the rate-of-change and the corresponding weight (see Equation \ref{eq:LCSM4_matrix}).
+Note that the mean values of the growth rate are individual-specific in the framework of individual measurement occasions, since all these individual-specific values are on the same \textit{r-t} curve but correspond to individually-varying time points.

-There are multiple approaches to estimate the individual scores of growth rate, for example, the regression method \citep{Thomson1939score} and the Bartlett method \citep{Bartlett1937score}.
-In this article, we use the regression method to estimate the scores.
-For the $i^{th}$ individual, the joint distribution of repeated measurements $\boldsymbol{y}_{i}$ and all latent variables $\boldsymbol{\eta}_{i}$ (i.e., $\boldsymbol{\eta}_{i}=( )^{T}$) is
+There are multiple approaches to estimate individual scores of the rate-of-change, such as the regression method \citep{Thomson1939score} and the Bartlett method \citep{Bartlett1937score}.
+In this article, we use the regression method to estimate individual scores.
+For the $i^{th}$ individual, the joint distribution of repeated measurements $\boldsymbol{y}_{i}$ and all latent variables $\boldsymbol{\eta}_{ai}$ (i.e., $\boldsymbol{\eta}_{ai}=( )^{T}$) is

-where $\boldsymbol{\mu}_{\boldsymbol{\eta}i}$ and $\boldsymbol{\Psi}_{\boldsymbol{\eta}i}$ are the mean vector and variance-covariance matrix of all latent variables, $\boldsymbol{\Lambda}_{i}$ is the matrix of the factor loadings from all latent variables to the repeated outcome $\boldsymbol{y}_{i}$ (we provide the deviation and expression of these matrices in Appendix \ref{Supp:1b}).
+where $\boldsymbol{\mu}_{\boldsymbol{\eta}i}$ and $\boldsymbol{\Psi}_{\boldsymbol{\eta}i}$ are the mean vector and variance-covariance matrix of all latent variables, $\boldsymbol{\Lambda}_{ai}$ is the matrix of the factor loadings from all latent variables to the repeated outcome $\boldsymbol{y}_{i}$ (we provide the deviation and expression of these matrices in Appendix \ref{Supp:1c}).

 From the joint distribution, we can calculate the conditional expectation of the individual scores of all the latent variables $\boldsymbol{\eta}_{i}$ given $\boldsymbol{y}_{i}$